 The access token is generated for the NEF (e.g., NEF as subject) and can also include AF specific information.
 So that when NWDAF(VFL client) receives the VFL service request forwarded by NEF, it can grant VFL service request from AF (VFL server) via NEF based on the token provided by NEF.

 For the case NWDAF acts as VFL server and external AF acts as VFL client, the existing SBI token-based authorization is used to authorize NWDAF to invoke VFL procedure towards external AF via NEF, and the existing NEF-AF interface security is used to protect the interaction between NEF and AF for VFL interactions.
 The external AF performs authorization of VFL service based on its local policy and implementation.
 The actions of the AF are not defined in 3GPP.
 This solution does not provide token-based authorization of MNO internal NWDAFs at AF granularity.

-Editor's Note: How authorization will work without AF ID in token and access token request is FFS.
+The reason is that, from the external AF's point of view, the NWDAF and the NRF belong to the same domain, the MNO domain.
+Which NWDAF acts as server therefore does not matter from the external AF's point of view.
+From the MNO/PLMN point of view, token-based authorization is provided at NEF granularity.

 6.6 Solution #6: Authorization mechanism through NRF and NEF for AF outside the PLMN

 6.6.1 Introduction